-Robert A. Gentile is a patent law clerk with Foley & Lardner LLP.
-Robert is a member of the Mechanical & Electromechanical Technologies Practice.
-He has experience preparing and prosecuting utility and design patent applications involving various technologies, with a particular focus in consumer products, action sports and outdoor sporting equipment, vehicle systems and subsystems—including traditional, hybrid, and electrified powertrains, as well as motorcycles and bicycles, thermodynamic systems, and energy generation/storage systems.
+Robert A. Gentile is an associate and intellectual property lawyer with Foley & Lardner LLP where he is a member of the Mechanical & Electromechanical Technologies Practice.
+He has experience preparing and prosecuting utility and design patent applications, as well as counseling clients on a variety of patent related issues across various technology areas, with a particular focus in consumer products, action sports and outdoor sporting equipment, thermodynamic systems, energy generation/storage systems, and vehicle systems and subsystems—including internal combustion, hybrid, and electrified powertrains, as well as motorcycles and bicycles.

-Robert is admitted to practice as a patent agent before the United States Patent and Trademark Office.
+Robert is admitted to practice in Wisconsin and before the United States Patent and Trademark Office.